roidelapluie/blog/content/pages/fs.md

-Title: find the filesystem of a partition
+Title: Finding the filesystem of a partition

     :::bash
     file -sL /dev/sda3